ParaGroup/p3arsec/README.md

 This repository contains parallel patterns implementations of some applications contained in the PARSEC benchmark.

 The structure and modelling of the provided applications is described in the paper:
 **P<sup>3</sup>ARSEC: Towards Parallel Patterns Benchmarking** by Marco Danelutto, Tiziano De Matteis, Daniele De Sensi, Gabriele Mencagli and Massimo Torquati.
-The paper will soon be presented at the [32nd ACM Symposium on Applied Computing (SAC)](http://www.sigapp.org/sac/sac2017/).
+The paper has been presented at the [32nd ACM Symposium on Applied Computing (SAC)](http://www.sigapp.org/sac/sac2017/).

 At the moment, the following applications have been implemented (remaining benchmarks are currently under development) (**bold** versions are those used by default):